 .
 DIRECTOR .
 PROFESSOR .
 CRUNK FEMINIST .

 Dr. Rachel Raimist is an award-winning filmmaker who most recently directed episode 120 of NANCY DREW for The CW and 208 "Say It Ain't So" of ROSWELL, NEW MEXICO for The CW.
 She also directed episode 402 "Did I Lose You?" of GREENLEAF for the Oprah Winfrey Network (OWN).
 She was invited to join the Director's Guild of America (DGA) when she was named a season 3 director of QUEEN SUGAR, the award-winning episodic television show produced by Ava DuVernay and Oprah Winfrey (OWN) after directing episode 311, "Your Passages Have Been Paid."
-She is also developing original TV content and teaches production and screenwriting for colleges.

 For six years, Raimist also served as Co-Director of UA's Creative Campus, an arts advocacy organization that supports student interns to build arts focused projects and events.
 Events such as the Black Warrior Film Festival were created as part of this faculty-led, student centered program.